Positive braid knots of maximal topological 4-genus: Introduction

 \section{Introduction}

-The slice genus of a positive braid knot equals the ordinary genus by a theorem of Kronheimer und Mrowka~\cite{KM}.
-However, the story is very different for the \emph{topological 4--genus} $g_4(K)$ of positive braid knots $K$, i.e.~the minimal genus among surfaces which are locally flatly embedded in the 4--ball and have $K$ as boundary.
+The slice genus of a torus knot equals the ordinary genus $g$ by a theorem of Kronheimer and Mrowka~\cite{KM}.
+By work of Rudolph, this equality extends to the more general class of links bounding quasipositive surfaces, in particular to positive braid knots~\cite{Ru2}.
+However, the story is very different for the \emph{topological 4-genus} $g_4$, i.e.~the minimal genus among surfaces which are properly, locally flatly embedded in the 4-ball and have a given knot $K$ as boundary (in contrast to the slice genus, where the embedding is required to be smooth).
 A first example is due to Rudolph~\cite{Ru}: for the torus knot $T(5,6)$, the inequality $g_4<g$ holds.
-More recently, a large proportional difference $g - g_4$ with respect to $g$ was found for all torus knots with non--maximal signature $\sigma$ in~\cite{BFLL}.
-On the other hand, there exists a lower bound, due to Kauffman and Taylor, for the topological 4--genus of knots: $2g_4(K) \ge \vert\sigma(K)\vert$ holds for any knot $K$~\cite{KT}.
-We show that for positive braid knots, this bound is in fact the only obstruction to non--maximal topological 4--genus, i.e.~$g_4<g$.
+More recently, a large proportional difference $g - g_4$ with respect to $g$ was found for all torus knots with non-maximal signature $\sigma$ in~\cite{BFLL}.
+On the other hand, there exists a lower bound, due to Kauffman and Taylor, for the topological 4-genus of knots: $2g_4(K) \ge \vert\sigma(K)\vert$ holds for any knot $K$~\cite{KT}.
+We show that for positive braid knots, this bound is in fact the only obstruction to non-maximal topological 4-genus, i.e.~$g_4<g$.

 \begin{thm} For a positive braid knot $K$, the equality $g_4(K) = g(K)$ holds exactly if $\vert\sigma(K)\vert = 2g(K)$. \end{thm}